Jonathany25/cse15l-lab-reports/Lab4/Week 4 Lab Report.md

 ### Step 7 : Edit the code file to fix the failing test
 Keys Pressed : `"nano L", <tab>, ".j", <tab><enter>, <ctrl-w><ctrl-t>, "43,13", <enter><backspace>, "2", <ctrl-o><enter><ctrl-x>`
-I first do ```nano ListExamples.java``` to open the file.
+I first did ```nano ListExamples.java``` to open the file.
 ![Opening nano](./img/step_7_1.png)
 I then use two shortcuts, `<ctrl-w>`, which looks things up in the file.
-Then I do `<ctrl-t>`, which gives me the ability to look up based on line and column number.
+Then I did `<ctrl-t>`, which gives me the ability to look up based on line and column number.
 The numbers 43 and 13 are where I have found the error to be.
 ![Searching](./img/step_7_2.png)
 After that, I edited the file, saved, and closed it.
 ![Editing](./img/step_7_3.png)